lorenjanwilson/cliwrangler/README.md

 # The output from the last command is in 'session.output'.
 print "\n\n\n******\n%s\n\n" % (session.output)

-# We can see what kind of device we logged into by printing the identification
+# We can see what kind of device we logged into by printing the identifiers for
-# of this device that we collected.
+# this device that we collected.

-print session.identification
+print "identifiers: %s" % (session.identifiers)

 ```